xarantolus/userchrome.css/README.md

 * The URL bar buttons are only displayed when hovering over it

 ![alt](.github/screenshots/urlbar.gif)

+* Do not display close buttons on tabs, except for the currently selected tab

 ### How to use
 1. Open Firefox